 The likelihood of obtaining a clean, accurate strike resulting in a swift death is low.
 When not achieved, harpooned whales can take a long time to die.
-Even if a clean strike is thought to have occurred, measuring kill efficacy including "time to death" is problematic.
+Even if a clean strike is thought to have occurred, measuring kill efficacy including "time to death" (TTD) is necessary.

 The IWC provides criteria for determining when a whale can be considered insensible and/or dead: when, upon visual observation—usually by the whaler—it displays relaxation of the lower jaw and no flipper movement, or sinks without active movement.
 Reputable scientific experts in the field have questioned the validity of these criteria and are in agreement that these are not foolproof measures of insensitivity and death.